 a.
 Improves Visibility in Search Results

-The use of Schema Markup can result in rich snippets, what are enhanced search results with additional information, how evaluations, prices and schedules.
-These more detailed snippets can increase the click-through rate (CTR) and improve your website's visibility
+The use of Schema Markup can result in rich snippets, which are enhanced search results with additional information such as reviews, prices, and schedules.
+These more detailed snippets can increase the click-through rate (CTR) and improve your website's visibility.

 b.
 Increases the Relevance of the Content

-By providing additional context about the content of your page, Schema Markup helps search engines better understand the relevance of your content for specific search queries.
-This can improve your position in search results
+By providing additional context about your page content, Schema Markup helps search engines better understand the relevance of your content for specific search queries.
+This can improve your ranking in search results.

 c.
 Improves the User Experience

-Rich snippets and other types of enriched results provide more useful and detailed information to users, improving the search experience and increasing the likelihood of users clicking on your link
+Rich snippets and other types of enriched results provide more useful and detailed information to users, improving the search experience and increasing the likelihood that users will click on your link.

 Common Types of Schema Markup